voxpupuli/voxpupuli.github.io/_posts/2026-04-16-openvox-releases-at-speed-of-light.md

 To give you an example how fast releases are possible, I want to point you to the timing between the last two releases:

+Release 8.26.0 was tagged on April 14 2026 at 6:39 PM CEST.

-Release 8.26.0 was tagged and available on the [GitHub release page](https://github.com/OpenVoxProject/openvox/releases/tag/8.26.0) on April 14 2026 at 6:40 PM CEST.
+The release was  available on the [GitHub release page](https://github.com/OpenVoxProject/openvox/releases/tag/8.26.0) on April 14 2026 at 6:40 PM CEST.

 The packages were available on the repo server on April 14 2026 at 7:02 PM CEST.